alankm194/Weatheripe/README.md

 - Mockito: A mocking framework for Java that allows for easy testing of dependencies.
 - JUnit: A popular unit testing framework for Java that provides a simple and efficient way to test code.

+The project uses GitHub Actions to run tests for any pull requests to master.

 ### Security
 The project uses Spring Security with JWT tokens and user role-based access control to secure the endpoints.
 This provides a robust and secure way to authenticate and authorize users of the API.